BibTeX and CFF

 year-original |

-These keys are the equivalent to the fields of BibTeX (see Fields), with the exception of the key type.
-On CFF, this key defines the type of work5, therefore this is the equivalent to the BibTeX entries (see Entries).
+These keys are equivalent to the BibTeX fields, with the exception of the key type.
+In CFF, this key defines the type of work2, making it analogous to the BibTeX entries.

-On the following two section I present an overview of the proposed mapping between the Entries and Fields of BibTeX and the CFF keys.
-After this initial mapping, I propose further transformations to improve the compatibility between both systems using different Entry Models.
+In the following two sections, I present an overview of the proposed mapping between the Entries and Fields of BibTeX and the CFF keys.
+After this initial mapping, I propose further transformations to enhance compatibility between both systems using different Entry Models.

-For a better understanding of this paper, when a field is in bold (i.e. @book, edition) the field correspond to BibTex and when the field is underlined (i.e. book, edition) the field correspond to CFF.
+For better clarity, when a field is in bold (e.g., @book, edition), it corresponds to BibTeX, and when the field is underlined (e.g., book, edition), it corresponds to CFF.

 For converting general BibTeX entries to CFF types, the following crosswalk is proposed: